Gravesend Grammar School: Drama and music

-The school GCSE and A Level groups have staged productions such as Grease, The Resistible Rise of Arturo Ui, West Side Story, The Royal Hunt of the Sun, Animal Farm, The Madness of King George, Grimm Tales, The Crucible, The Little Shop of Horrors and The Threepenny Opera.
+The school GCSE and A Level groups have staged productions such as Grease, The Resistible Rise of Arturo Ui, West Side Story, The Royal Hunt of the Sun, Animal Farm, The Madness of King George, Grimm Tales, Bugsy Malone, Peter Pan, The Crucible, The Little Shop of Horrors and The Threepenny Opera.
 New productions have been staged, including some written by student and teachers such as The Letter of Marque (pronounced "Mark"), directed by Carrie Lee-Grey (SMOOSH) and written by Ashley Tomlin (Old Gravesendian and former Head of Middle School).
 There are a number of musical organisations at the school, including guitar and recorder clubs, a chamber orchestra and a choir.

 Trips

 Recent years have witnessed educational visits to France, Italy and Germany, including various exchanges, as well as other trips to places such as The Globe Theatre, Chessington World of Adventures, the Phoenix Theatre, Port Lymph Animal Park and The British Museum.
 Senior students have visited Bolivia, Peru, Mongolia, Zambia, Botswana, and China as part of the World Challenge Expeditions.
 Senior school members were stranded in Iceland with staff due to the 2010 eruptions of Eyjafjallajökull for a period of six days during a Geography trip.
-Ski trips take place to the Alps, Italy and Canada.
+Ski trips take place to the Alps: with the most recent being to Austria, Courmayeur and Bormio Ski Resort in Italy and Canada.
 The school has also taken pupils to canoe down the Ardèche and to scuba dive in Gozo.